lalabib/Storiesin/README.md

 # Storiesin
-Storiesin is an application where we can share our story with other people so they can hear about our story
+Storiesin is an application where we can share our story with other people so they can hear about our story.

+## Author
+#### Labib Hiba